grdw/grdw/_posts/2021-10-25-project-euler-15-lattice-paths.md

 Writing that out it becomes:

 6 * 5 * 4 * 3 * 2 * 1
 ---------------------
 3 * 2 * 1 * 3 * 2 * 1

-So simplified:
+Simplified:

 6 * 5 * 4
 ---------
 3 * 2 * 1

-So I can drop one n! if I only calculate the factorial of 6 up till three numbers.
+I can drop one n! if I only calculate the factorial of 6 up till three numbers.
 ```